jritenour/azure-migration/README.md

+## Update 6/19/17

+This project is now considered deprecated - there will be no further updates or changes.
+The last CloudForms version it has been verified to work with is 4.2.

 ## Update 3/8/17

 As I started setting this up from scratch in a new environment, I realized I forgot to document the steps required for setting up the host where the powershell cmdlets will be installed & ran.
 That has been added.
 It also served as an opportunity to validate everything runs in CF 4.2, which was released in January.